UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Spectral decomposition method

 \section{Spectral decomposition method}

 The quasar HE 0413-4031 accretes at the high Eddington ratio and it shares the characteristics of type A quasars \citep{Sulentic2000}, analogs of Narrow Line Seyfert 1 class \citep{osterbrock1985} for lower-mass sources, especially its strong emission lines are well fitted with a single Lorentzian profile.
-Although the FWHM of the broad H$\beta$ line is $5457 \pm 238\,{\rm km\,s^{-1}}$ (see Table~\ref{tab:SOAR}), which is above the canonical FWHM division of $4000\,{\rm km\,s^{-1}}$ between type A and B quasars \citep{Sulentic2000}, this division shifts towards a larger FWHM for high-luminosity quasars as HE 0413-4031 \citep[see][for discussion]{Marziani_etal_2018FrASS}.
+Although the FWHM of the broad H$\beta$ line is $5457 \pm 238\,{\rm km\,s^{-1}}$ (see Table~\ref{tab:SOAR}), which is above the canonical FWHM division of $4000\,{\rm km\,s^{-1}}$ between type A and B quasars \citep{Sulentic2000}, this division shifts toward a larger FWHM for high-luminosity quasars as HE 0413-4031 \citep[see][for discussion]{Marziani_etal_2018FrASS}.

-Thus, following the previous papers on this source, we assume a single kinematic component for the Mg II line shape \citep{Zajacek2020,prince2023}.
-However, we take into account that Mg II is a doublet, and this is included in our modeling, assuming the same widths for the two components, fixed separation, and a constant ratio of the two doublet components fixed at 1.9.
+Thus, following the previous studies on this source, we assume a single kinematic component for the MgII line shape \citep{Zajacek2020,prince2023}.
+However, we take into account that MgII is a doublet, and this is included in our modeling, assuming the same widths for the two components, fixed separation.
+The value of the doublet ratio was optimized by \citet{Zajacek2020} using the mean spectrum.
+We use the same value of 1.9 in the current paper.
 The kinematic width, line position, and normalization are free parameters of the model.
 The underlying continuum is described as a power law with an arbitrary normalization and a slope.
 We fit the data in a relatively narrow range to avoid issues with broad-band normalization of the SALT spectra.
 In \citet{prince2023}, we used the rest-frame range of 2700 - 2900 \AA~ which corresponds to 6416.50 - 6891.79 \AA~ in the observed frame.
-Thus, we aim to compare fits for the two values of the source redshift.
+Next, we aim to compare fits for the two values of the source redshift.
 Here we fit the data in the same observed wavelength range, corresponding to fitting the data in the range of 2683.09 - 2881.84 \AA~ in the rest frame for the new redshift of $1.39117\pm 0.00017$.
 This is important since there is imperfect subtraction of the sky lines at the longest wavelength tail which might affect the data fitting and proper comparison of the results.